endlos99/xdt99/README.md

 Download the latest [binary release][2] from GitHub.
 Alternatively, clone the entire xdt99 GitHub [repository][3].

-While almost all xdt99 tools are standalone, self-contained Python programs that can be used independently of each other, we strongly recommend placing all files together somewhere in your `$PATH` or wherever your Python installation will find them.
+Because of dependencies between invividual tools, all xdt99 files should be placed into the same directory somewhere in your `$PATH` or wherever your Python installation will find them.

-The `xdt99-mode` and `xdt99 IDEA` plugins provide editor support and may be used separately of the other xdt99 tools.
-Likewise, `xas99` and others may be used without these plugins.
-They do, however, provide useful assistance when creating or editing assembly, GPL, or TI (Extended) BASIC programs.
+The `xdt99-mode` and `xdt99 IDEA` plugins provide editor support for creating or editing assembly, GPL, or TI (Extended) BASIC programs.
+The plugins can be used independenly of the other xdt99 tools.

 First-time xdt99 users running Windows will find additional information about installation and getting started in the [Windows tutorial][5].
 Users of other